rhomobile/rhomobile-docs/docs/en/edge/api/SimulScan.md

 function downloadSimulScanTemplates(user,password){
-	// If you include your SimulScan template files in the applications public folder
+	// If you include your SimulScan Document Capture template files in the applications public folder
-	// the SimulScan engine will not be able to access them due to Android
+	// the SimulScan Document Capture engine will not be able to access them due to Android
 	// security policies

 	Rho.SimulScan.templateDirectory = 'file:///sdcard/Templates';